Copyright © 1996-Present. This website created, designed and maintained by Brian Miller

 Shipping: (United States and it's territories)

 To save you shipping charges, item(s) in a package or cushioned envelope weighing less than 13 oz. is sent by First Class Mail for a 2-6 day delivery.
 Most packaged item(s) weighing over 13 oz. is sent by US Priority Mail for a 2-3 day delivery.
 To save you even more on shipping heavy items, I always try to use the US Postal Services' Flat Rate Priority Mail envelope and boxes (if the item(s) can fit inside the envelope or boxes).
 Some heavy items weighing no more than 70 lbs. is sent by US Mail Parcel Post.
 Item(s) weighing over 70 lbs. is sent by FedEx Ground.
-Again, if you're the kind of person who don't trust delivery/shipping companies (mis)handling your high-dollar and fragile merchandise, you can always make the long drive to A-1 Miller's shop to personally drop off and/or pick up your engine, transaxle, tractor, etc.
+Again, if you're the kind of person who don't trust delivery/shipping companies (mis)handling your high-dollar and fragile merchandise, you can make the long drive to A-1 Miller's shop to personally drop off and/or pick up your engine, transaxle, tractor, etc.

 We Ship to Canada and Worldwide